PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper/+page.md

 * Show some lines to visualize the coordinate system
 * Show the coordinates of the mouse in its upper right corner when you move the mouse over the `Paper` component

-This method is very useful to call when you are developing your app, and then you remove it just before you publish your app, so your real users won't see the coordinate system.
+This method is very useful to call when you are developing your app, and then you remove the call to it just before you publish your app, so your real users  will never see the coordinate system.

 ::: tip Example